Assaf-Gutman/svavim/README.md

 # svavim
-find an optimal solutin to divide students to groups by the student's preference
+find an optimal solutin to split students to groups by the student's preference

 # General